mbucchia/OpenXR-Toolkit/FAQ.md

 ## Q: What headset does the OpenXR Toolkit work with?

 It works with any VR headset thanks to OpenXR.
-See [index#supported-headsets](supported headsets).
+See [supported headsets](index#supported-headsets).

 ## Q: What GPUs does the OpenXR Toolkit work with?